shelbyspees/website/content/posts/2021/audio-quality.md

 Still, while I could list a bunch of workstation upgrades you can make (and I may do so in another post), I want to emphasize the following point:

-**The biggest reason for audio quality issues is that most people can't control their remote work environment.**
+**The biggest reason for audio quality issues during calls is that most people can't control their remote work environment.**

 The majority of workers and students stuck at home because of the pandemic (as opposed to those who specifically chose a remote option) have to carry on meetings in noisy, distracting environments